Listen to Nancy’s answer recorded live on Moody radio, here:

 “You have seen what I did to the Egyptians and how I carried you on eagles’ wings and brought you to Me…I am the LORD your God, who brought you out of the land of Egypt, out of the place of slavery” (Exodus 19:4; 20:2)

 The law revealed God’s standard of absolute righteousness.
 It was designed to convict the Israelites of their guilt before a Holy God; He knew that no human could follow all of them all the time.
 Satisfying God’s righteousness could only come through the hope of the promised Messiah, who would provide the only way for humans to fulfill God’s righteous standard.
-Throughout the Old Testament, there are hundreds of prophecies of the coming Messiah that were written thousands of years before the Moses was born.
+Throughout the Old Testament, there are hundreds of prophecies of the coming Messiah that were written thousands of years before Jesus was born.
 The hope for righteousness of Israel was only to be found in the Messiah who was to come.

 “The Lord God said to the serpent, “Because you have done this, cursed are you above all livestock and above all beasts of the field; on your belly you shall go, and dust you shall eat all the days of your life.
 I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” (Genesis 3:14-15)

 “Yet it was the will of the Lord to crush him; he has put him to grief; when his soul makes an offering for guilt, he shall see his offspring; he shall prolong his days; the will of the Lord shall prosper in his hand.
 Out of the anguish of his soul he shall see and be satisfied; by his knowledge shall the righteous one, my servant, make many to be accounted righteous, and he shall bear their iniquities.”
 (Isaiah 53:10-11).
-This book was written 800 bc.
+This book was written 800 BC.

 About 1,400 years after God gave Moses the Ten Commandments, Christ was crucified for the world’s sins, past, present, and future.
 He was laid in a tomb and rose again three days later!
 Our personal belief in Jesus, our Savior, not the “good” things we have done, will save us.